 Heroin use can wreak havoc on the life of the person using it, as well as anyone and everyone they love.
 It’s a highly addictive drug, and heroin overdoses are not uncommon.
-If you’re worried a loved one is using or addicted to heroin, it’s important to keep an eye out for certain physical, emotional, and behavioral changes.
+If you’re worried a loved one is using or addicted to heroin, it’s important to watch certain physical, emotional, and behavioral changes.
 By noticing signs of heroin use, you can help them get the help they need and support them on their path to recovery.

 Signs of Heroin Use

-There are many signs of heroin use, but depending on the level of use some may be easier to notice.
-The following physical, cognitive, emotional, and behavioral signs of heroin use can help you find out if your loved one is using heroin.
+There are many signs of heroin use, but depending on the level of use, some may be easier to notice.
+The following physical, cognitive, emotional, and behavioral signs of heroin use can help determine if your loved one is using heroin.

 When a person is using heroin, it results in physical changes, including: